-Delaware law requires businesses that have employees to provide workers’ compensation insurance.
-However, there are some exceptions.
+Delaware law requires businesses that have one or more employees to provide workers’ compensation insurance.
+This policy provides financial protection against work-related injuries.

 Every business that has employees must have workers’ compensation insurance to operate in Delaware.

 This requirement covers corporate officers as well as employees.
 However, up to eight corporate officers can opt out of workers’ comp coverage at any one company.

 Although the vast majority of Delaware employees must be covered by workers’ compensation insurance, some types of workers are exempt, including: